nboyle2/Text-To-Speech-API/README.md

 To convert text to speech, you can send a `POST` request to the `http://159.223.123.107:3000/text-to-speech` endpoint.

 ### Request Body
-The JSON body of the request should include the `ShortName` of the voice you've chosen, the optional speaking `Style` (must be supported by the voice), and the `Text` you would like to convert to speech.
+The JSON body of the request should include the `ShortName` of the voice you have chosen, the optional speaking `Style` (must be supported by the voice), and the `Text` you would like to convert to speech.
 ```
 {
     "ShortName": "en-US-JennyNeural",